Dangerous Contaminants Found at Crime Scenes

 Crime scenes are complicated cleanup projects.
 It’s tempting to immediately remove all traces of the incident, but moving the wrong thing can impact a criminal investigation.
 Bodily fluids and tissue can’t be thrown away like regular trash and are too dangerous to handle without proper training and equipment.
-Commercially available cleansers and equipment can’t handle this type of cleanup, and most people aren’t able to handle it emotionally.
+Commercially available cleaners and equipment can’t handle this type of cleanup, and most people aren’t able to handle it emotionally.

 While “crime scene cleanup” usually brings to mind a puddle of blood, there are actually several dangerous things that are commonly found at a crime scene that must be cleaned by experts with the proper training and equipment: